pbmacsodak/Ox-U/README.md

     -   Raised bed/intensive gardening
     -   Seed harvesting/storage

-Curriculum/courses
+Structure
 ==================

+-   **Bible Study**

+    -   There will be Bible studies going on constantly.
+ALL students, botjh ICA and OxU students, will be required to be engaged in at least one study opportunity at all times.
+    -   Bible verse memorization.
+There will be mandatory weekly Bible verse memorization for all OxU students.

--   **[Newbies](Docs/Newbie.md)** -- these would be new students within ICA, not new students within OxU.
+-   **[ICA Students](Docs/Newbie.md)** -- these individuals are students within ICA, not students at OxU.
 These are not requirements for OxU students.
-    They are included here so there is a pathway to move from being a part of ICA to be a student at OxU
+    These requirements are included here so there is a pathway to move from being a student in ICA to be a student at OxU

     -   Learn and follow the foundations of walking with Christ